tektoncd/pipeline/docs/matrix.md

 The `Matrix` will take `Parameters` of type `"array"` only, which will be supplied to the `PipelineTask` by substituting `Parameters` of type `"string"` in the underlying `Task`.
 The names of the `Parameters` in the `Matrix` must match the names of the `Parameters` in the underlying `Task` that they will be substituting.
+The names of the `Parameters` in the `Matrix` must be unique.
+Specifying the same parameter multiple times will result in a validation error.

 In the example below, the *test* `Task` takes *browser* and *platform* `Parameters` of type `"string"`.
 A `Pipeline` used to fan out the `Task` using `Matrix` would have two `Parameters`